-- Contract a licensed construction company to carry out demolitions. - Install signage to forewarn people on ongoing demolition activities. - Provide adequate and enforce the use of PPE throughout the demolition works. - Avail first aid kits on site throughout the entire period. - Ensure workers are given the correct hand tools and equipment for the jobs assigned. - Comply with the Environmental Management and Coordination (Air Quality) Regulations, 2014. - Comply with the Environmental Management and Coordination (Waste Management) Regulations, 2006. - Comply with the Environmental Management and Coordination (Noise and Excessive Vibration Pollution) (Control) Regulations, 2009. - Comply with the provisions of the Occupational Safety and Health Act, 2007. - Adhere to asbestos disposal guidelines issued by NEMA, 2013.
+- Contract a licensed construction company to carry out demolitions. - Install signage to forewarn people on ongoing demolition activities. - Provide adequate and enforce the use of PPE throughout the demolition works. - Avail first aid kits on site throughout the entire period. - Ensure workers are given the correct hand tools and equipment for the jobs assigned. - Comply with the Environmental Management and Coordination (Air Quality) Regulations, 2014. - Comply with the Environmental Management and Coordination (Waste Management) Regulations, 2006. - Comply with the Environmental Management and Coordination (Noise and Excessive Vibration Pollution) (Control) Regulations, 2009. - Comply with the provisions of the Occupational Safety and Health Act, 2007.

-4.3.3.4 Waste generation
+4.3.3.3 Waste generation